A large North African terracotta storage jar,

 19th Century, hand thrown, with a limed exterior,

 the tapering pot with a weathered patina and part-glazed,

 This pot was sourced in Morocco; similar pots can originate from anywhere in the Mediterranean region.
-It could be considerably older than 19th Century - they are hard to date with certainty as they've been made this way for at least three millennia.
-They are often kept in cool cellars and are sealed for long-term and seasonal storage of all manner of produce: grain, olive oil, figs etc - this shape is used for milk - whether cow, goat or camel.
-They make wonderful garden ornaments but the milk pots are known to be fired at a lower temperature than other designs so will need protection from frost.
+They are often kept in cool cellars and are sealed for long-term and seasonal storage of all manner of produce: grain, olive oil, figs etc. and make wonderful garden ornaments.
+Whilst we can't guarantee them against frost we know them to be very hardy.